Should I Move To

 Verdict by lifestyle profile — same data, different priorities.

-Huntington is a moderate fit for remote workers.
-It earns a Score of 74/100 (grade B) on the remote workers profile.
-Especially strong on affordability (99/100), weakest on job market (6/100).
+On the remote workers profile, Huntington sits squarely in the middle.
+It earns 72/100 (grade B) on the remote workers profile.
+Strongest on affordability (99/100); weakest on job market (6/100).

-Huntington is a less obvious fit for young professionals.
-It earns a Score of 48/100 (grade D) on the young professionals profile.
-Especially strong on affordability (99/100), weakest on job market (6/100).
+Huntington is a tougher sell for young professionals.
+It earns 48/100 (grade D) on the young professionals profile.
+Strongest on affordability (99/100); weakest on job market (6/100).

-Huntington, West Virginia has an overall UrbRank Score of 52/100 (grade C-), ranked #425 nationally.
-The score is a weighted average across affordability, safety, climate, walkability, jobs, environment, and education.
+Huntington, West Virginia pulls a 53/100 overall on the UrbRank Score (grade C-), currently ranked #358 nationally.
+The composite weights seven lifestyle dimensions: affordability, safety, climate, walkability, jobs, environment, and education.

-Huntington has a population of 46,637, with 32% of adults 25+ holding a bachelor's degree or higher and a median age of 35.
+Huntington has about 46,637 residents, 32% of adults 25+ holding a bachelor's degree or higher with a median age of 35.

-Use UrbRank's comparison tool to put Huntington side-by-side with any other US city — housing costs, salaries, demographics, and quality of life metrics displayed together.
-The leaderboard pages also show how Huntington ranks for families, retirees, remote workers, and young professionals.
+Use UrbRank's comparison tool to put Huntington head-to-head against any other US city — housing, salaries, demographics, and quality-of-life metrics side by side.
+The leaderboard pages also show how Huntington stacks up for families, retirees, remote workers, and young professionals specifically.

 Every US city is scored 0-100 on seven dimensions using public data from the US Census Bureau, Bureau of Labor Statistics, FBI Crime Data Explorer, EPA Air Quality System, NOAA NCEI, and Walk Score.
 Each dimension is a percentile rank against every other city — so a score of 80 means the city is in the top 20% nationally on that dimension.